Drug Importation Is Not A New Idea, And It Is Not A Good One, Either

 Instead of depleting the Canadian drug supply, Canadian online pharmacies sell Americans medicine from countries like China, Turkey or India.
 Black market drug sellers ship their products through multiple countries to evade regulation, sometimes stopping in Canada, sometimes shipping directly to American patients.
 Criminals even falsify labels and forms to persuade Americans that this medicine is actually Canadian.

-Because Canadian online pharmacies aren’t selling Canadian drugs to Americans, Health Canada does not regulate or inspect the products they sell, and actually warns Canadian citizens not to buy from unlicensed online pharmacies.
+Because Canadian online pharmacies aren't selling their drugs to Canadians, Health Canada does not regulate or inspect the products they sell, and actually warns Canadian citizens not to buy from unlicensed online pharmacies.
 Because the FDA is also unable to inspect these drugs, no one is checking them.
-There is no way to ensure that Americans are getting safe and effective medicine.
+Without oversight, Canadian online pharmacies operate as pass-through organizations and there is no way to ensure that they are selling Americans safe and effective medicine.

 “Doesn’t the threat of jail deter these businesses?”